shuozhixu/FYRE2024/README.md

 ## Machine learning models

-Once all LAMMPS are finished, make two 3D plots.
-Do not include the `Mishin` potential results in either plot.
+Once all LAMMPS are finished, make three 3D plots.
+Do not include the `Mishin` potential results in any plot.

 The first plot uses all data based on the first seven potentials (i.e., from Cu1 to Cu7).
 In this plot, let the _x_ axis be the void size, the _y_ axis be the ISFE, and the _z_ axis be the yield strength.
 There should be 224 data points in total.

 The second plot uses all data based on the remaining four potentials (i.e., from Cu31 to Cu34).
 In this plot, let the _x_ axis be the void size, the _y_ axis be the USFE, and the _z_ axis be the yield strength.
 There should be 128 data points in total.

+The third plot uses all data based on the eleven potentials (i.e., from Cu31 to Cu34).
+In this plot, let the _x_ axis be the void size, the _y_ axis be the mean surface energy among {100}, {110}, and {111} planes, and the _z_ axis be the yield strength.
+There should be 352 data points in total.

-Train two ML models for each plot.
+Train one ML model for each plot.
 Use the _x_ and _y_ axes data as the input and the _z_ axis as the output.

-Alternatively, we may create a parameter that combines the ISFE and USFE, e.g., their ratio (see Figure 9 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8)) or difference, and train an ML model where that single parameter and void size are used as the input while the yield strength as the output.
-Use the ML models to answer the following two questions:
+Alternatively, we may create _N_ combinatorial parameters that involve ISFE, USFE, and/or mean surface energy, e.g., the ratio of ISFE to USFE (see Figure 9 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8)) or the difference between USFE and mean surface energy.
+Train _N_ ML models where each parameter and void size are used as the input while the yield strength as the output.

+Based on all those ML models, let's try to answer the following two scientific questions:

-- Which one between ISFE and USFE is more important in controlling the yield strength?
+- Which one, among ISFE, USFE, and mean surface energy, is the most important in controlling the yield strength?
-- Which single parameter, if any, can be used to best predict the yield strength?
+- Which combinatorial parameter (among the _N_ parameters) can be used to best predict the yield strength?

 ## References